ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

-   * CC:  Need to add a full description of map and detect
+   * CC:  Expand the description of map and link it to the right place in Editor when ready